stats

 });

-// Calculate all efficiency metrics for model evaluation
+// Calculate all metrics for comprehensive model evaluation

 const metrics = hydro.analyze.stats.efficiencies({